 Comply with all antitrust and global competition laws.
 If you have any questions about the lawfulness of conduct you are contemplating, you must contact the Legal team immediately.

-To view Dun & Bradstreet's Global Competition Law Compliance Policy, click here.
+The Dun & Bradstreet Global Competition Law Compliance Policy can be found on the Company's intranet.